-Shanelle Smith Whigham is Senior Vice President and National Community Engagement Director at KeyBank, responsible for developing and executing Key's national and local community engagement strategy.
-Among her responsibilities, Shanelle builds bridges between KeyBank and the communities they serve in order to promote economic, racial, and environmental equity.
-In addition to delivering products and services to under-resourced communities, she establishes partnerships within and outside KeyBank.
-Over the last 18 years, Shanelle has built cross-sector partnerships to address environmental injustices through neighborhood and community development.
-Leveraging her sophisticated understanding of stakeholder motivations and aspirations, she has led community-wide initiatives that center and lift underresourced communities.
+Shanelle Smith Whigham is Senior Vice President and Director of Community Relations and Corporate Initiatives at KeyBank.
+Among her responsibilities, Shanelle builds bridges between KeyBank's lines of business and the communities they serve in order to promote economic, racial, and environmental equity.
+In addition to delivering products and services to underresourced communities, she establishes partnerships within and outside KeyBank.
+Over the last 18 years, Shanelle has built crosssector partnerships to address environmental injustices through neighborhood and community development.
+Leveraging her sophisticated understanding of stakeholder motivations and aspirations, she has led community-wide initiatives that center and lift under-resourced communities.